mireiabeltran/u161808_u162354_u161832_labsIR/IRWA-2021-final-project-part-2/README.md

 It will be divided in four parts:
   1) Text processing
-  2) Indexing and ranking
+  2) Indexing and evaluation
-  3) Evaluation
+  3) Ranking
   4) User Interface and Web analytics

 ### SETUP Notes